mshafiqsb/HackStory/McAfeePrivesc.md

-# *McAfee* privileged SiteList.xml leads to *Active Directory* domain privilege escalation
+# McAfee privileged SiteList.xml leads to Active Directory domain privilege escalation

-During an intern pentest, I came accross a nice way to privesc in an *Active Directory* domain.
+During an intern pentest, I came accross a nice way to privesc in an Active Directory domain.
 I owned an employee's laptop with *McAfee Virusscan Enterprise 8.8* installed and a low privilege account.

-*Mcafee* has a feature to customize update servers and can connect to these servers via HTTP or SMB.
+Mcafee has a feature to customize update servers and can connect to these servers via HTTP or SMB.
-The file *SiteList.xml* contains juicy informations like credentials, domain name servers, ... it looks like this :
+The file **SiteList.xml** contains juicy informations like credentials, domain name servers, ... it looks like this :

-#### C:\ProgramData\McAfee\Common Framework\SiteList.xml
+#### C:\ProgramData\McAfee\Common Framework\SiteList.xml (victim)

 ```
 <?xml version="1.0" encoding="UTF-8"?>